fourier-space/Computing-2-Applications/README.md

 We can do this globally, or per project.
 To do it globally run,

     Type into the command line:
-* Mac & Linux: `sudo npm install -g mocha fast-check`
+* Mac & Linux: `npm install --save-dev mocha fast-check`
-* Windows: `npm install -g mocha fast-check`
+* Windows: `npm install --save-dev mocha fast-check`

-You can also do this per project too using the `--save-dev` flag instead of the `-g` flag.

 You'll notice we've also installed *fast-check*, which is a property based testing library that we will be using here too.